 - Chili powder

 - Cumin (ground or seeds)

 - Garam masala (if you like cooking vegetarian Indian food)

 - Red pepper flakes

-My favorite fresh vegetable to keep on hand is broccoli because it stores well and goes great with tofu in a quick stir fry along with whatever else I happen to have.
+Our favorite fresh vegetable to keep on hand is broccoli because it stores well and goes great with tofu in a quick stir fry along with whatever else you happen to have.
 Both onions and garlic can last a month or longer if stored properly.

 - Tempeh or seitan or frozen veggie burgers